kschult4/Halloween-2025/README.md

 - `config/settings.json` - Global playback parameters
 - `config/masks.json` - Projection mask coordinates
 - Default state-change buffer is 250 ms to keep video and LEDs synchronized out of the box
+- Set `local_media_selection_enabled` to `true` when the upstream controller only publishes `state`; the Pi will pick a local clip using `local_media_strategy` (`round_robin` | `random` | `first`).

 ### LED Animation Workflow

-- Prototype effects in WLED to pick presets and color palettes (e.g., “Ghostrider” with palette “Faded Reef”).
-- Share the chosen preset name and palette with the assistant-driven renderer; the final animation is rebuilt to target the full LED matrix size since WLED cannot directly drive the complete load.
-- Keep preset names aligned with Pi media IDs so the projection player and rebuilt LED animations stay synchronized.
+- Prototype effects in your preferred LED animation toolkit (custom renderer, simulator, etc.).
+WLED can still be used for concepting, but it is no longer part of the production signal chain.
+- Register the animation identifiers with the upstream controller so it can publish `{ "state": "...", "media": "..." }` messages that align with Pi video IDs.
+- Keep identifiers consistent across controller, LED renderer, and the Pi media library to maintain tight synchronization.

 ### MQTT